Why are we so in love with Product Hunt?

-For the past two years, Product Hunt rules the “must” location for product launches that have a primary goal to gain a PR momentum and possibly the first customers for your product.
+For the past two years, Product Hunt has been the “must” location for product launches that aim to gain PR momentum and possibly the first customers for your product.
 As a marketer of a startup, you must pay attention to Product Hunt mainly because the numbers back its relevance.
-From 2000 users in 2013, the current community is bigger than 400.000 and most of them are founders, tech journalists, and developers – real people who happen to be very influential and are early adopters.
+From 2000 users in 2013, the current community is bigger than 400,000, and most of them are founders, tech journalists, and developers – real people who happen to be very influential and early adopters.

 For us, the main goal was not really the sales KPI, but we wanted to make a real case experiment and understand how Product Hunt really works.
 In short, YES it really works 🙂

-Being featured on the Product hunt homepage is very important because it has the best chances to be spotted by the Product Hunt visitors and therefore gains lots of up-votes, feedback comments, traffic to your website and possible sales.
+Being featured on the Product Hunt homepage is very important because it has the best chance to be spotted by the Product Hunt visitors and, therefore, gains lots of up-votes, feedback comments, traffic to your website and possible sales.

 Along with the euphoric atmosphere, we decided to tell the story behind the launch and share our “secret hunting checklist”.

 1. Prepare for the submission, but do not overthink it

 As I mentioned, the idea of submitting one of our products on Product Hunt was there for a while, but with all the work going on there wasn’t really much time left for preparing adequately, so we’ve postponed it several times.